B1t

 Valerii Yevheniiovych Vakhovskyi (born January 5, 2003), better known as "b1t", (Note: Formerly stylized as B1T and B1t) is a Ukrainian professional Counter-Strike 2 player for Natus Vincere and a former Counter-Strike: Global Offensive player.

-b1t is considered one of the best young players in the world in the Counter-Strike: Global Offensive and Counter-Strike 2 scene.
-In 2021, he and the Natus Vincere roster (primarily composed of b1t, s1mple, Boombl4, Perfecto, and electronic) achieved massive success - winning the Intel Grand Slam, 4 tournaments from the ESL organization (including Intel Extreme Masters) and DreamHack during the gaming season.
+b1t is a young player in the Counter-Strike: Global Offensive and Counter-Strike 2 scene and named in the top 20 players worldwide.
+In 2021, he and the Natus Vincere roster (primarily composed of b1t, s1mple, Boombl4, Perfecto, and electronic) won the Intel Grand Slam, 4 tournaments from the ESL organization (including Intel Extreme Masters) and DreamHack during the gaming season.
 With this roster, NAVI came out on top in the Regional Qualifiers for the PGL Major 2021.
 They won IEM Cologne 2021, DreamHack Masters Spring 2021, and ESL Pro League Season 14.
 On November 7, 2021, b1t won his first Major, PGL Major Stockholm 2021.

 On March 31, 2024, Vakhovskyi won his second Major, PGL CS2 Major Copenhagen 2024.